Rick Carlisle: 2024–present: Playoff success and finals run

 In 2024, after a two-year rebuilding process and acquiring Pascal Siakam, Carlisle's 2023–24 Pacers finished with a 47–35 record as the sixth seed, qualifying for the 2024 NBA playoffs and reaching the conference finals, where they were swept by the eventual 2024 NBA Finals champion Boston Celtics.
 On May 10, 2024, Carlisle was fined $35,000 for public criticism of the officiating and questioning the integrity of the league and its officials during their series win over the New York Knicks.

 In 2025, the Pacers returned to the playoffs as the fourth seed, improving to a 50–32 record, the franchise's first 50-win season since 2013–14.
 The Pacers again reached the conference finals, the first time the team had reached consecutive conference finals since the 2012–13 and 2013–14 seasons.
 He subsequently led them to the 2025 NBA Finals, the team's first finals appearance since 2000.
 In game 1 of the finals, the Pacers overcame a 15-point deficit in the fourth quarter after a timeout by Carlisle to beat the Oklahoma City Thunder.
-The feat was tied for the largest overcome fourth quarter deficit in a finals match since the Dallas Mavericks, who at that time were also coached by Carlisle, rallied and won against the Miami Heat in game 2 of the 2011 Finals.
+The feat was tied for the largest overcome fourth-quarter deficit in a finals match since the Dallas Mavericks, who at that time were also coached by Carlisle, rallied and won against the Miami Heat in game 2 of the 2011 Finals.
 The Pacers eventually lost in 7 games.

 On August 19, 2025, Carlisle agreed to a multiyear contract extension with the Pacers.
+On January 8, 2026, Carlisle recorded his 1,000 win, becoming the 11th coach in NBA history to accomplish this milestone, after defeating the Hornets.
+This came on the heels of a 13-game losing streak.

 Personal life

 Carlisle married pediatrician Dr. Donna Nobile in 2000.
-They have a daughter, Abby, born c.
+They have a daughter, born c.
 2005.
 Carlisle is an avid pianist and private pilot, who as of September 2015 had logged nearly 200 hours flying his Cirrus SR22T single-engine light aircraft.